Children arriving on small boats ‘held in jail alongside sex offenders’

 Children arriving on small boats held in jail alongside adult sex offenders, say campaigners

-Sunak government urged to release any unaccompanied minors in jail, amid controversy over age assessments
+Unaccompanied minors being ‘destroyed psychologically’, say activists amid controversy over Home Office age assessments

 Unaccompanied children arriving in the UK by small boat are being held in an adult prison alongside sex offenders, according to campaigners.